Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 # DeFi

 ### Yield Aggregator / Yield Optimizer
-- DeFi protocols like Yearn that provides a single interface to allocate capital in different yield sources, leveraging [autocompounding](#compound--autocompound) to improve the [yield](#yield--profit).
+- DeFi protocols like Yeeldx that provides a single interface to allocate capital in different yield sources, leveraging [autocompounding](#compound--autocompound) to improve the [yield](#yield--profit).
 ### Supply / Deposit / Stake
 - Might be used interchangeably sometimes, but it often means that tokens are sent to a contract external to the current wallet.
 - Supply often means that the money is being [lent](#lend--borrow-against)